 Lower yourself halfway to the floor by bending your arms and reach left leg over your back, touching left toe to the floor on your right side.
 Push back up and repeat on the other side.

 Once you’ve mastered the bird dog plank (No. 32), try reaching your left arm and right leg out to the side, making a 90-degree angle with each limb.

-Lift one leg at a time, placing your feet on a stability ball.
-(If you want a fancy party trick, start with the ball in front of you and roll all the way over it, into a plank.
+Lift one leg at a time, placing feet on a stability ball.
+If you want a fancy party trick, start with the ball in front of you and roll all the way over it, into a plank.
 You’re Superman!

-This move is similar to plank crunches (No. 43), but requires more balance and core strength.
-From a plank position with your feet on the ball, jackknife your body (hips up!), bringing the ball in toward your hands.
+This move is similar to the plank crunch (No. 43) but requires more balance and core strength.
+Start in a plank position with your feet on the ball.
+Jackknife your body (hips up), bringing the ball in toward your hands.

 Place both feet on paper plates and lift up into a standard plank.
-Maintaining plank position (you know, without sticking your butt up in the air), bring your right foot forward toward hands.
+Maintaining plank position (without sticking your butt up in the air), bring right foot forward toward hands.

-Thanks to our plank model, Sarah Pope!
+Thanks to our plank model, Sarah Pope.